PeiyiGuan03/PeiyiGuan03.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-- to climb Fuji Moutain, you should prepare
+- To climb Fuji Moutain, you should prepare
 ✅Friends and partners who can encourage you!
 ✅Good weather conditions
 ✅Professional equipment including windbreaker, mountaineering shoes, mountaineering poles, gloves and headlamps(rental service)